Robofest Exhibition Archive

-Since a game competition with fixed rules may limit students' creativity, Robofest offers a stage for exhibitions to demonstrate their creations.
-The robotics exhibition is a great way for students to show off their imagination and creativity.
+Since a game competition with fixed rules may limit students' creativity, Robofest Exhibition offers a way for students to show off their imagination.
 Each team has complete freedom to create autonomous robotics projects such as robot pets, robot artists, dancing robots, storytelling with robots, robots for scientific experiments, and practical robotics applications.
 Teams are composed of one to five members.
 In general, two students are recommended per robot.
-Computer controlled robots with sensors may be of any size and can use any material as long as it is safe for team members as well as spectators.
+Computer controlled robots with sensors may be of any size and can use any material as long as it is safe for team members and spectators.
 Hard-wired remote control is not allowed.
 However, wireless host computer/robot control via software messages is allowed.
 Human interaction with the robots is allowed and encouraged.

-Some of the best robotic exhibitions since 2002 are as follows:
+Some of the best robotic exhibitions since 2002:

 2023